-As a result of our examination, we noted certain deficiencies in internal controls that the counties' management should correct to ensure that they fulfill their responsibility to establish and maintain adequate internal controls over federal land payments.
+As a result of our examination, we identified certain deficiencies in internal controls that the counties' management should correct to ensure that they fulfill their responsibility to establish and maintain adequate internal controls over federal land payments.
 Our findings and recommendations are described below.

-The counties should distribute forest reserve monies in accordance with Arizona Revised Statutes §11-497
+The counties should distribute forest reserve monies in accordance with The Secure Rural Schools and Community Self-Determination Act of 2000 and Arizona Revised Statutes §11-497

-Criteria: Arizona Revised Statutes (A.R.S.) §11-497 require the counties' share of pass-through forest reserve monies from the United States to be disbursed for the benefit of public schools and public roads as the board of supervisors directs.
+Criteria: The Secure Rural Schools and Community Self-Determination Act of 2000 (SRS Act) requires the counties' Title I monies to be used for roads and schools in the manner provided for by state statute.
+Arizona Revised Statutes (A.R.S.) §11-497 require the counties' share of pass-through forest reserve monies from the United States to be disbursed for the benefit of public schools and public roads as the board of supervisors directs.
 Further, a county may allocate a disproportionate amount of forest reserve monies between public schools and public roads as long as both categories receive a real benefit.

-Condition and context: Forest reserve monies for two counties were not properly disbursed for the benefit of public schools and public roads in accordance with A.R.S. §11-497.
-Apache County disbursed \$1,093,277, the entire amount of forest reserve monies received, to public schools, and Pinal County disbursed \$367,128, the entire amount of forest reserve monies received, to public roads.
+Condition and context: Forest reserve monies for one county were not properly disbursed for the benefit of public schools and public roads in accordance with the SRS Act and A.R.S. §11-497.
+Apache County disbursed \$902,505, the entire amount of forest reserve monies received, to public schools.

-Effect: The counties were not in compliance with A.R.S. §11-497.
+Effect: The County was not in compliance with the SRS Act and A.R.S. §11-497.

-Cause: The Apache County Board of Supervisors decided that there was a greater need for the public schools, and the Pinal County Board of Supervisors decided to allocate all the monies to public roads.
+Cause: The Apache County Board of Supervisors decided that there was a greater need for the public schools.

-Recommendation: To help ensure compliance with A.R.S. §11-497, Apache and Pinal counties should distribute forest reserve monies to benefit both public schools and public roads.
+Recommendation: To help ensure compliance with the SRS Act and A.R.S. §11-497, Apache County should distribute forest reserve monies to benefit both public schools and public roads.